Luigi Mangione returns to court in NYC for pretrial hearings on evidence in UnitedHealthcare CEO's killing

 Inside the courtroom, there appear to be roughly eight rows of journalists and three rows of the public, including some wearing shirts with Mangione's name or photo and the color green.

+Mangione's attorneys objected to the relevance of the witness.
+While the photos were displayed, Mangione was seen taking notes and leaning over to speak with his lawyers.

+The prosecution also played video of the moment Thompson was shot nearly a year ago outside a hotel in midtown Manhattan, but stopped it before the husband and father of two fell to the ground.

-The first person called to the stand was an NYPD sergeant, who was asked to review surveillance images shared in the hours and days after the shooting.
-The second witness worked for the company that handled the security cameras at the McDonald's in Altoona, Pennsylvania, where Mangione was taken into custody.
+The second witness called to testify worked for the company that handled the security cameras at the McDonald's in Altoona, Pennsylvania, where Mangione was taken into custody days after the shooting.

 Here's what Mangione's attorneys are arguing